eunrcn/tp/docs/DeveloperGuide.md

 **Extensions:**

 * 2a.
-System detects an error in index of application
+System detects an error in index of application.
     * 2a1.
-System requests for proper input of index (1 to current number of applications)
+System requests for proper input of index (1 to current number of applications).
     * 2a2. user enters the correct index.
     * Steps 2a1-2a2 are repeated until the selection is correct.
     * Use case resumes from step 3.